nshkrdotcom/synapse/lib/README.md

 *   **Enhanced Error Handling:** Implement detailed error reporting and potentially a retry mechanism that's integrated with Elixir's supervision system.
 *   **Security:** Add authentication and authorization mechanisms to secure the communication between Elixir and Python agents.

-This README provides an overview of the `AxonCore.PydanticIntegration` module and its role in bridging the Elixir and Python worlds within the Axon framework.
+This README provides an overview of the `SynapseCore.PydanticIntegration` module and its role in bridging the Elixir and Python worlds within the Synapse framework.